Bubble Gum: How Dubble Bubble was Invented

-He actually had some success, and he named the gum he created Blibber Blubber.
-But ultimately, the gum was too sticky.
+One of his inventions worked well.
+Calling it Blibber Blubber, Fleer began testing it with consumers in 1906.
+Unfortunately, the gum was too sticky.
 You could blow bubbles but then the gum stuck to everything.
 Turpentine was the only thing that would remove it.

 Bubble Gum First Mastered by Fleer Company Accountant

-Diemer went back to his home kitchen and worked for another four months until he found a needed solution.
-He added a little more latex (a natural substance from rubber trees) and the product remained elastic and chewable for a longer time.
+Diemer worked for another four months until he found a possible solution.
+He added a little more latex (a natural substance from rubber trees) to the mixture.
+This meant that the gum remained elastic and chewable for a longer time.

-Mustin was delighted and gave permission to Diemer to oversee the factory workers mixing up a batch of the new gum.
-Toward the end of the process, they all noticed the color was an unappetizing grey.
-In looking around the factory, the only food coloring available was pink.
+Mustin was delighted and gave permission to Diemer to teach the factory workers how to make the new gum.
+As they neared the end of making the first large batch in the factory, they all realized that this big gray mass would not sell.
+It needed an appetizing color.
+The only food coloring available in sufficient quantity at the factory that day was pink.
 Diemer instructed the workers to add pink to the mixture.
 That happenstance explains why bubble gum is usually pink.

 Launching the Bubble Gum Product